archlinux/alpm/README.md

 - [alpm-db-desc]: a library and commandline interface to work with ALPM database [desc] files
 - [alpm-files]: library and command line tool for the handling of [alpm-repo-files][spec:alpm-repo-files] and [alpm-db-files][spec:alpm-db-files] files
 - [alpm-lint]: a linting tool for everything around Arch Linux packaging.
-- [alpm-lint-website]: a website for easily accessible documentation of lints.
 - [alpm-mtree]: a library and commandline interface to work with [ALPM-MTREE] files
 - [alpm-package]: a library for the creation of [alpm-package][spec:alpm-package] files
 - [alpm-parsers]: a library for providing various custom parsers/deserializers for file types used in ALPM